skip to content

 What is the impact of post-transcriptional and post-translational processing of RNA and proteins on their interactions and location?

-What are the changes in interactions/location upon perturbation, for example during drug treatment?
+What are the changes in interactions/location upon perturbation, for example during drug treatment/stress?

 Do proteins adopt different structures/functions in different locations (moonlighting)?